Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Simulations

 \item \textbf{Local Treatment.} The company plans to offer coupons whenever the customer's recency is high (recency$>$2).
 We still consider five different candidate values.
 They uniformly decrease the rewards under states $s^3,s^4,s^5$ by $2, 2.5, 3, 3.5, 4$, respectively and increase the probability transiting to state $s^1$ by $0.10, 0.11, 0.12, 0.13, 0.14$, respectively.

 \end{enumerate}

+We additionally introduce another benchmark for comparison, called \textit{perfect information} (PI), where the decision-makers have the access to the perfect information of the control arm.
+The PI estimators can always serve as the lower bound of the variance (i.e., the necessary variance).
+The detailed description of the PI estimators and their properties are provided in Appendix \ref{sec: PI}.

-We then run experiments for each candidate value under both cases treatment possible values, aiming to identify the optimal coupon value which are 4 and 2 \chnote{What is the best treatment in each case?}.
+We run experiments for each candidate value under both cases treatment possible values, aiming to identify the optimal coupon value which are 4 and 2.
 In each experiment, we run all three estimators over 1,000 independent trajectories and record their empirical mean and standard error.
 The experiment horizon is adjusted so that the IS estimator's standard error is smaller than its empirical mean.
 In Figure \ref{fig: CLV_Exp}, we present the simulation results.

 \textbf{Unbiasedness across all estimators:} The empirical means for all three estimators in both experiments demonstrate negligible bias.
 This aligns with our theoretical results of the consistency of all three estimators.